 - · issuing additional shares of our Class A common stock or other equity securities;

-- · issuing debt securities; or
+- · issuing debt securities; and

 - · borrowing funds under a credit facility.

 We may not be able to raise needed cash in a timely basis on terms acceptable to us or at all.
-Financings, if available, may be on terms that are dilutive or potentially dilutive to our stockholders, and the prices at which new investors might be willing to purchase our Class A common stock could be lower than the initial public offering price.
+Financings, if available, may be on terms that are dilutive or potentially dilutive to our stockholders.
 The holders of new securities may also receive rights, preferences or privileges that are senior to those of existing holders of our Class A common stock.
 In addition, if we were to raise cash through a debt financing, the terms of the financing might impose additional conditions or restrictions on our operations that could adversely affect our business.
 If we require new sources of financing but they are insufficient or unavailable, we would be required to modify our operating plans to take into account the limitations of available funding, which would harm our ability to maintain or grow our business.